 Baby/kids shoe sizes are usually labeled by age in months.
 Children typically wear shoes ranging from size 3.5 to size 10.

 How do you measure kidâ€™s feet for shoes?

 The best choice is to take them to an actual shoe store, from there you will be able to get an accurate measurement.
 However, if you have a measuring tape at home you can get a rough estimate.

 How often should I measure my childâ€™s feet?

 Every two to four months.
 Also, look for any signs of discomfort your baby is showing.

 It depends on what your child likes.
 If he or she likes velcro, then go for velcro.
-Each of them have their own advantages as well as disadvantages.
-But it’s negligible in a large scale.
+Each of them has their own advantages as well as disadvantages.
+But it’s negligible on a large scale.

 How do I know if my baby has flat feet?

 If you can see a pinky toe and big toe, then your childâ€™s feet are fine. if you can see a pinky toe, ring toe, but not a big toe, your child is likely pronating and might have flat feet.

 Should children’s shoes grip around the ankle?